BowlerHatLLC/asconfigc/README.md

 	Package the project as an Adobe AIR application.
 The allowed platforms include `android`, `ios`, `windows`, `mac`, and `air`.

+* `--storepass PASSWORD`

+	The password required to access the keystore used when packging the Adobe AIR application.
+If not specified, prompts for the password.

 * `-h` or `--help`

 	Print help message.